chainloop-dev/chainloop/deployment/chainloop/README.md

 - Helm 3.2.0+
 - PV provisioner support in the underlying infrastructure (If built-in PostgreSQL is enabled)

-Compatibility with the following Ingress Controllers have been checked, others might or might not work.
+Compatibility with the following Ingress Controllers has been verified, other controllers might or might not work.

 - [Nginx Ingress Controller](https://kubernetes.github.io/ingress-nginx/)
 - [Traefik](https://doc.traefik.io/traefik/providers/kubernetes-ingress/)